Christmas Leftovers – part 5. Turkey Liver Paté ; Cottage Pie; Stock

 It’s that time of year again for me, time to tackle the leftovers.

-Turkey liver paté
+Turkey liver paté from leftover turkey

 Next up was the remains of a slow cooked joint of beef.
 I absolutely love Hugh Fearnley-Whittingstalls recipe for shepherds pie made with leftover roast lamb.
 So I decided to make a cottage pie with some of this.
-I found a promisingly looking recipe on BBC Good Food and set to.
+I found a promising looking recipe on BBC Good Food and set to.

 Chopped up some of the beef, quite small, about 200g.
 Then sautéed an onion and a large carrot in some vegetable oil until soft.
 I forgot I had the beef dripping set aside, or I would have used that.
 Then I added about a tea cup of the juices that were in the slow cooker after cooking the beef and left it all to simmer gently for an hour.
 Then I added some freeze dried tomato powder in lieu of tinned tomatoes and tomato purée.